Tomb of Khuw, Asyut

 --- Abdelwahed, Youssri.
 More The Pets: Dogs in Graeco-Roman Egypt, Journal of Faculty of Tourism and Hotels, University of Sadat City, Vol. 1,Issue 1, June, 2017

-It's just a nice picture of greyhounds.
-I like greyhounds.
+It's just a nice picture of sight hounds.
+I like sight hounds.